DanielO/FH-TBadge/README.md

 More information: http://hackerspace-adelaide.org.au/wiki/FH@T_Badge

-Note that UECIDE *requires* that the directory has the same name as the ino file.
-If the directory name differs you will see a Java null pointer exception when trying to build.
+Note that UECIDE *requires* that the directory has the same name as the ino file, *including* the case of the names.
+If the directory name differs you will see a Java null

+pointer exception when trying to build.
 This means that you will have to rename the directory if you get the zip file, or specify it explicitly when cloning.